-Example 1 - Selling In-the-money Put Option Contract with a One-month Maturity
+Example 1 - Standard Strategy - Selling In-the-money Put Option Contract with a One-month Maturity

 Assume for simplicity that the Underlying ETF's shares are trading at \$100.00 at the time the Fund sells an in-the-money put option contract with a strike price of \$105.00 and a one-month maturity.
 The Fund receives a \$5.50 premium for selling the put option contract.

-If the Underlying ETF's share price increases to \$105.00 before expiration, the Fund would benefit from the increase in the Underlying ETF's share price up to \$105.00 through the receipt of the premium which was earned through the sale of the put option contract.
-However, if the Underlying ETF's share price increase exceeded \$105.00, the Fund would not participate in any of the additional upside.
-Further, if the Underlying ETF's share price drops below \$99.50 before expiration, that is the strike price (\$105.00) reduced by the premium received (\$5.50), the Fund would lose money.
+Case 1: the Underlying ETF's share price increases to The Fund would keep the \$5.50 premium received. \$105.00 before expiration.

+Case 2: the Underlying ETF's share price increase exceeded The Fund would keep the \$5.50 premium received but would \$105.00 before expiration. not participate in any of the additional upside.
+Case 3: the Underlying ETF's share price drops below The Fund would lose money and be exposed to the drop in \$99.50, that is the strike price (\$105.00) reduced by the the Underlying ETF's share price. premium received (\$5.50).

-Example 2 - Selling Out-of-the-money Put Options Contracts with a One-week Maturity
+Example 2 - Standard Strategy - Selling Out-of-the-money Put Options Contracts with a One-week Maturity

 Assume for simplicity that the Underlying ETF's shares are trading at \$100.00 at the time the Fund sells an out-of-the-money put option contract with a strike price of \$95.00 and a one-week maturity.
 The Fund receives a \$0.50 premium for selling the put option contract.

-Even if the Underlying ETF's share price rises above \$100.00 before expiration, the Fund would not benefit from the increase in the Underlying ETF's share price.
-Instead, the Fund gain would be limited to the value of premium received.
-Further, if the Underlying ETF's share price drops below \$94.50 before expiration, that is the strike price (\$95.00) reduced by the premium received (\$0.50) the Fund would lose money.
+\$94.50, that is the strike price (\$95.00) reduced by the the Underlying ETF's share price. premium received (\$0.50).